juliusbaechle/Quadcopter/README.md

 to a connection failure.

 In 2022, we rebuilt the drone, reduced the moment of inertia and weight by removing the spring-loaded feet and refactored the software.

-However, we have not yet tested it in free flight because we are afraid of destroying it again.
+In 2024, after completing my Master's degree in Applied Computer Science, we switched to angle control instead of angular rate control and integrated a more advanced radio control system.
+Since the angle cannot be measured directly with the gyroscope and accelerometer, a Kalman filter is used to combine these two measurements.